Updated August 21, 2023

 - Below is the screenshot for the print preview of the third data set.

 Things to Remember about Excel Insert Page Break

 - Always remember to select the first row before inserting any page break.

-- Also, do not forget to check for a print preview to see if the page breaks are correct or not.
+- Also, do not forget to check for a print preview to see if the page breaks are correct.

-- We have already discussed why do we use page breaks in excel.
+- We have already discussed why we use page breaks in Excel.
 It is because we want the data to be printed separately from one another.

 - There is an option in the page layout tab; under the page setup section, there is an option for breaks.

 This has been a guide to Excel Insert Page Break.
-Here we discussed how to use Excel Insert Page Break along with practical examples.
+Here we discussed how to use Excel Insert Page Break and practical examples.
 You can also go through our other suggested articles to learn more –